essdot/js-lessons/doc/prototypes.md

 ```

 Note:
 You can create an object that has no prototype, by passing `null` to `Object.create`.
+The resulting object will not have `Object.prototype` as its prototype, its prototype will be `null`.
 It won't have any properties, even the properties that objects normally have like `toString` and `hasOwnProperty`.

 # Constructors

 A *constructor* is a function that sets up a new object when it is created with the `new` operator.
 In JavaScript, any function can be used as a constructor, even if it was not intended to be used that way.
 There is nothing special to the language about constructor functions.
 Because of this, by convention, a function that is intended to be used as a constructor has a capitalized name.
 Never use a capitalized name for a variable or function name unless it is meant to be used as a constructor.

 Objects in JavaScript have a `constructor` property that points to their constructor function.
-The default constructor is `Object`, if you create an object via an object literal or `Object.create`, its constructor will be `Object`.
+The default constructor is `Object`.
+If you create an object via an object literal or `Object.create`, its constructor will be `Object`.
 Functions' constructor is `Function`, their prototype is `Function.prototype`.
 Date objects' constructor is `Date`, etc.

 Since any function can be a constructor, every function automatically has a `prototype` property.
 This is the object that will be the prototype of all objects created with that constructor.